Glossary of Foreskin Restoration Terms

 A unique human mechanism of sexual intercourse wherein the loose foreskin

-air-tight seal against evaporation of natural lubricants.
-It contributes
+air-tight seal that prevents the escape of natural lubricants.
+It

-greatly to the comfort and sexual pleasure of intact men and their partners.
+contributes greatly to the comfort and sexual pleasure of intact men and

 - Inner Foreskin